scscriptionsh/datasci611/README.md

 holding course in person but also broadcasting them live (presumably over Zoom).
-Maximum occupancy and social distancing requirements mean that only some students will attend any given class, with others tuning in over and still others watching the recorded lectures at a different time.
+Maximum occupancy and social distancing requirements mean that only some students will attend any given class, with others tuning in over zoom and still others watching the recorded lectures at a different time.

-<a id="org594a6bb"></a>
+<a id="org0ef599f"></a>

 ### Course Schedule